by Bethany Hayes

 Why is Overwatering Basil a Problem?

-Overwatering is a little-discussed gardening problem that can cause many problems for your plants, basil included.
+Overwatering is little-discussed, but is a one of the common problems among gardeners and can cause many problems for your plants, basil included.

 Basil plants need consistent water, but their roots can’t adapt to soggy soil.
-When planted in a location with well-draining dirt, air fills the spaces near the roots, circulating freely.
+When planted in a location with well-drained soil, air fills the spaces near the roots, circulating freely.
 Chronically saturated soil makes it impossible for air to access the roots.

-Roots need access to air, or they stop working.
-That’s not what you want since roots are the basis of your plants, sending water and nutrients upwards needed for survival.
+Basil roots need access to air, or they stop working.
+That’s not what you want since roots are the basis of your plants, sending water and nutrients upwards which are needed for survival.

 Essentially, overwatering suffocates your root systems and causes problems quickly.
 Plants wilt soon, and if you don’t figure it out quickly, chances are your plants will die.